-Treatment for IMHA has evolved over the years and we now have many more options available.
+Treatment for IMHA has evolved over the years and we currently have access to many more options available.

-Most dogs with IMHA require at least 1 blood transfusion, and many require two or more.
-Each blood transfusion has to be appropriate for your dog’s particular blood type and carefully administered over 4 hours to prevent transfusion reactions.
+Most dogs with IMHA require at least one blood transfusion, and many require two or more.
+Each blood transfusion must be appropriate for your dog’s blood type and carefully administered over 4 hours to prevent transfusion reactions.
 While there are risks associated with blood transfusions, they are only used when absolutely required and can be life-saving.
-We obtain blood from healthy donor dogs; it is typically concentrated into “Packed Red Cells” to ensure that your dog gets the blood it needs as quickly and safely as possible.
+Using blood obtained from healthy donor dogs; it is typically concentrated into “Packed Red Cells” to ensure that your dog gets the blood it needs as quickly and safely as possible.
 At VRH we have blood stored on-site ready to be given to your dog as soon as required.

 Blood clot prevention

 A common and often fatal complication of IMHA is the formation of blood clots.
 Dogs with IMHA have sticky blood that tends to clump together and form blood clots, or “thrombi”.
-These can travel to the lungs, brain, or other blood vessels and block blood flow.
-Prevention of blood clots has been one of the biggest improvements in treatment of IMHA over the past 10 years, with anti-coagulant therapy (blood thinners) being standard practice now.
-While it is still hard to completely prevent blood clots, we now have many newer injectable and oral medications that can be used such as “Clexane” (an injection), “Plavix” or “Xarelto” (tablets).
-These medications are usually used in hospital and may also be given at home during your dog’s recovery.
+These can travel to the lungs, brain, and other blood vessels to block blood flow.
+Prevention of blood clots has been one of the biggest improvements in the treatment of IMHA over the past 10 years, with anticoagulant therapy (blood thinners) being standard practice now.
+While it is still difficult to completely prevent blood clots, we now have many newer injectable and oral medications that can be used, such as “Clexane” (an injection), “Plavix” or “Xarelto” (tablets).
+These medications are usually dispensed in the hospital and may also be given at home during your dog’s recovery.

 Newer or alternative treatments

-Other treatments that have been tried for IMHA include IV infusions of human antibodies (Known as IVIgG) which help block the immune-system attack.
-This is unfortunately very expensive and can be hard to obtain as it is preferentially used for humans.
+As mentioned earlier, there are other treatments that have been tried for IMHA treatment to help block the immune-system attack.
+These include IV infusions of human antibodies (known as IVIgG).
+Unfortunately, this is very expensive and can be hard to obtain as it is preferentially used for humans.
 Its efficacy is variable between dogs.

-“Plasmapheresis “ is a treatment that has been around for many years but is experiencing a resurgance in popularity for IMHA in dogs.
-Recent articles have shown effective removal of the attacking antibodies and resolution of agglutination with the treatment.
-Access to plasmapheresis is limited currently, however in the future hopefully this will be more readily available for pets.
+- A plasmapheresis is a treatment that has been around for many years that is currently experiencing a resurgence in popularity for IMHA in dogs.
+Recent articles have shown effective removal of the attacking antibodies and resolution of agglutination with this treatment.
+Access to plasmapheresis is limited currently, however, in the future hopefully this will be more readily available for pets.

-“Splenectomy” is a treatment commonly used in humans with IMHA.
-The spleen is an organ in the abdomen that helps “clean” the blood, and is involved in destroying damaged red blood cells in IMHA.
+- A splenectomy is a treatment commonly used in humans with IMHA.
+The spleen is an organ in the abdomen that helps “clean” the blood and is involved in destroying damaged red blood cells in IMHA.
 Removing the spleen can help slow down the removal of red blood cells.
-It is not routinely used in dogs with IMHA unless they have failed more traditional treatments, or they have a problem found in their spleen on ultrasound.
+This treatment is not routinely used in dogs with IMHA unless they have failed more traditional treatments, or a problem is found in their spleen during an ultrasound.

 Dogs with IMHA are usually very sick and require around-the-clock monitoring and support.
-Some dogs require IV fluids (a “drip”) to keep them hydrated and others require additional oxygen support.
-Our ICU can provide all these supportive treatments to your dog while they recover from IMHA.
+Some dogs require IV fluids (a “drip”) to keep them hydrated or additional oxygen support in some cases.
+Our intensive care unit (ICU) can provide these supportive treatments to your dog while they recover from IMHA.
 We may also give them pain relief or anti-nausea medications to help keep them comfortable.

 How long does it take to treat IMHA?

-Follow up checks are required which involve examining your dog and performing blood tests.
+Follow up checks are required and will usually involve examining your dog and performing additional blood tests.
 This ensures that your dog is recovering as expected without side effects from medications.